kyuli/Physics-Ideas/README.md

 # Physics-Ideas
-Some simple and interesting thought
+Some simple and interesting thoughts